 A few platform-specific gotchas make this harder than Zoom:

-- Google Meet recording requires Business Standard or higher.
+- Google Meet recording requires Business Standard or above.
 Free Gmail and Business Starter don't include native recording.

 - Teams recording depends on your Microsoft 365 license.
 E3/E5 and Business Standard work; free accounts are limited.

-- Notion AI Meeting Notes is locked to the Business plan.
-Personal Plus has caps; free workspaces are not viable.
+- Notion AI Meeting Notes is gated to Business.
+Personal Plus has caps; free workspaces aren't realistic.

 Each method below handles these obstacles differently.